Download the PHP package baril/sqlout without Composer

 :warning: Keep in mind that these forwarded scopes will actually be applied to a subquery (the main query here being the one on the searchindex table).
 This means that for example a scope that adds an order by clause won't have any effect.
 See below for the proper way to order results.

-If the name of your scope collides with the name of a method of the Baril\Sqlout\Builder object, you can wrap your scope into the scope method:
+If the name of your scope collides with the name of a method of the Baril\Sqlout\Builder object, you still have the option to use Scout's query method:

 Search modes